lintool/guide/ura.md

 Because of the voluntary nature of URAs, it is hard for me gauge a student's level of interest, or when (if ever) something will be completed.
 Typically, I'll try to coordinate and reduce duplication on GitHub issues, but as tasks move on and off the critical path to my other projects, preemption is a possibility.

-## DL-fu
+## DL-fu and Muppet Trainer Character Development

+Many students want to become muppet trainers, and I have a relatively well-developed character development progression path.
-For those students interested in deep learning: in my mind, your mastery of deep learning skills progresses roughly along the following levels:
+Your mastery of deep learning skills progresses roughly along the following levels:

 + Level 1: You're able to run inference with an existing model.
 + Level 2: You're able to train a NN from scratch and get reasonable results (with existing code).